robzach/spookyEyes/readme.md

 ### 3. Now we can add some LEDs.

-LEDs have a longer and a shorter leg, because they only work when power flows through them in the correct direction.
+LEDs have a longer and a shorter leg, and they only work when power flows through them in the correct direction.
 The longer leg is the positive one, and the shorter is the negative.

-For one LED, plug the long leg into the same row as `pin 0`, and the short leg into another row on the breadboard that is not shared with any of the ATTiny pins.
+Get an LED and plug the long leg into the same row as `pin 0`, and the short leg into another row on the breadboard that is not shared with any of the ATTiny pins.
 For the second LED, plug its long leg into `pin 1` and the short leg into that same row as the other's short leg.